Discreet Confidential Consultation (213) 374-3952

 The final element that has to be proved by the prosecutors in a sexual battery case is that the touching was done for the specific purpose of sexual arousal, sexual gratification, or sexual abuse.
 So, if you accidentally touch somebody as you walk by them, again, depending on the circumstances, that can be argued that it was not done intentionally.

-It wasn't done for purposes of any gratification.
+It wasn't done for any personal gratification.
 It was simply an accident, a mistake, which could be a defense to this element.

 In a sexual battery prosecution, the prosecutors have to prove all three of these elements.
 So, if one of the elements is missing, you would argue that they have not proved that element and, therefore, have not proved the sexual battery.

-They also talk about what precisely an intimate body part is.
-That's put in the jury instructions that read to the jurors in a Los Angeles criminal case.
+They also discuss what constitutes an intimate body part.
+That is what is included in the jury instructions read to the jurors in a Los Angeles criminal case.
 An inseparable part is a female's breast or anus, groin, sexual organ, or buttock.
 When they define touching, it means making physical contact with another person.
 Touching includes contact made through the clothing.

-And then finally, they talk about the act.
-An act is done against the person's will if that person does not consent to the act.
-To consent, a person must act freely and voluntarily and know the nature of the show.
+And then, finally, they discuss the act.
+An act is considered to be done against a person's will if that person does not consent to it.
+To consent, a person must act freely and voluntarily, and have a clear understanding of the nature of the show.

 Consult with our Sex Crime Defense Lawyers

-The bottom line is, a lot of this stuff is reasonableness.
-If under the circumstances, the defendant in the case believes they were given consent and that it was okay with the other party based on the surrounding facts to touch them sexually, then that could be a complete defense to the crime.
+The bottom line is that a lot of this is reasonable.
+If, under the circumstances, the defendant in the case believes they were given consent and that it was okay with the other party, based on the surrounding facts, to touch them sexually, then that could be a complete defense to the crime.
 So, if you or a loved one has a sexual battery or other California sexual assault laws, sit down with somebody who knows this jury instruction very well and has represented people for many years in the Los Angeles County criminal courtrooms.

 Related Content: